Updated: Apr 17

 Oktoberfest has become embedded in the beer lover's lexicon.
 Originating in Munich, Germany it is now observed and celebrated around the world.
 This year it runs from September 17 to October 3.

 That's where we come in.
 Beermingham Brewers Collaborative tacks on an extra week to Oktoberfest (Oct.
 3 - Oct.
 9) to celebrate our own craft beer week in Birmingham.

 We've labeled this celebration, Brewzapalooza.
-It comprises our VIPre Party, the Toast of Beermingham Invitational Brewing Competition, the Wrap Party (complete with award ceremony, beer, bands, food trucks, and door prizes!).
+It comprises our VIPre Party, the Beermingham Invitational Brewing Competition, the Wrap Party (complete with award ceremony, beer, bands, food trucks, and door prizes!).
 We also support and promote the individual events that are produced by the local breweries.

 Don't believe us?
 Come see for yourself!

 It's our contention that Birmingham, AL has a lot to offer to the world and an introduction to its vibrant craft beer scene is a perfect way to package it.
 We see no need to rely exclusively on once in a lifetime events coming to town to make travel here seem more compelling.

 We've got James Beard award winning restaurants aplenty.
 We've got a music scene you've got to hear to believe!

 The World Games proved that Birmingham can definitely look the part of a big time host city.
 We believe that it also proved we don't have to press beyond our comfort zone to attract visitors who'll be more than pleased to take us as we are now.